ReadAlongs/SoundSwallower/docs/source/soundswallower.js.rst

     // Then... in your `module_exports` or `config` or whatever:
     plugins: [
-        // Just copy the damn WASM because webpack can't recognize
-        // Emscripten modules.
         new CopyPlugin({
             patterns: [
-            { from: "node_modules/soundswallower/soundswallower.wasm*",
-              to: "[name][ext]"},
-            // And copy the model files too. (add any excludes you like) { from: modelDir,
+            // Copy the model files (add any excludes you like) { from: "node_modules/soundswallower/model",
               to: "model"},
         ],